pwsmith/htmlex/README.md

 I have found a difference in the height of the glossing examples between using Linux and macOS.
 When used on linux computers, the examples appear one line too low relative to the judgement marker and the number counter.
-To fix this, the value of `gloss-individual-word` should be set to `-1em;` when using linux (if the problem appears, I have only tested it on Arch-based distros).
+To fix this, the value of `gloss-individual-word` should be set to `-1em` when using Linux (if the problem appears, I have only tested it on Arch-based distributions).
 I haven't tested the behaviour on Windows, so I don't know if similar behaviour arises.

 # Contributors